-Why You Should Upgrade Your Switchboard
+Why You Need A Switchboard Upgrade

 Ignoring faults in your electrical switchboard, or leaving them unnoticed, can cause irreparable damage that may put you and your loved ones at great risk.
 If you’re only just thinking about the importance now, it could be the perfect time for a switchboard upgrade.

 - Rewire cables behind your panel